awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

 # Creating a multi\-node parallel job definition<a name="multi-node-job-def"></a>

 Before you can run jobs in AWS Batch, you must create a job definition\.
 This process varies slightly for single\-node and multi\-node parallel jobs\.
 This topic covers creating a job definition for an AWS Batch multi\-node parallel job\.
-For more information, see [Multi\-node Parallel Jobs](multi-node-parallel-jobs.md)\.
+For more information, see [Multi\-node parallel jobs](multi-node-parallel-jobs.md)\.

 **Note**
 AWS Fargate doesn't support multi\-node parallel jobs\.